HomeResource Hub

 Healthcare Administration & Management

 Healthcare administration and management is on the business and operational side of healthcare.
 They ensure that hospitals, clinics, nursing homes, and other medical facilities run smoothly and up to standards.
+Without them, these facilities would find it much harder to pass inspection and make sure they're following the law, let alone be able to take patients and manage scheduling throughout the day.

 Common roles include healthcare administrators, clinical directors, and health information managers.

-We interviewed a healthcare administrator that makes $150,000 a year because he is over a huge service line, which means he manages and oversees a large, specialized area of healthcare services.
+We interviewed a healthcare administrator in the video below that makes $150,000 a year because he is over a huge service line, which means he manages and oversees a large, specialized area of healthcare services.

 ?